UModeler/UModeler.github.io/_sources/PrimitiveShapesGroup/CapsuleTool.rst.txt

 Properties
 ---------------
-Segment
+Segments
  The count of side faces

 Radius
- A radius of a cone
+ A radius of a capsule

 Height
- A height of a cone
+ A height of a capsule

 Angle Snap
  When you drag the mouse with this property on, the capsule’s forward direction will snap to every 90 degree.